Your Conversion Rate Optimization Guide for Better Results

 High Bounce Rate on Landing Pages

-When paid traffic gets thrown out of your landing page, this may be either a technical or a UX/UI problem
+While the ad may pique your audience’s interest, not even the best ad campaign can fix an unfriendly landing page.
+When paid traffic is thrown out of your landing page, this may be either a technical or a UX/UI problem.

 Conversions Are Low